On analytic contravariant functors on free groups: Representations of

 \subsection{The case of the Lie operad}

 This subsection aims to make the structure of $\flie$ more explicit.
+Here we are working in the ungraded setting.

 The Lie operad $\lie$ is generated by $\lie (2) \cong \kring$, with the generator corresponding to the Lie bracket, $[ -, -]$.
 It follows that $\cat \lie$ is generated as a PROP by the corresponding generator in $\cat \lie (2,1) = \lie (2)$.
-If one forgets the symmetric monoidal structure, only retaining the $\kring$-linear category structure, one needs to include further morphisms.
+If one forgets the symmetric monoidal structure, only retaining the $\kring$-linear category structure, one gives a quadratic presentation of the morphisms as follows.